hotosm/tracing-guides/_posts/tips/0100-01-01-Buildings-Karangetang.md

 tags: [Karangetang, Buildings]
 ---

 To trace, select the Area tool (Shortcut: 3) and draw around the building/wall.
-Note that once you've traced a building, you can square the corners easily by hovering and clicking the icon (Shortcut: s)
+Note that once you've traced a building, you can square the corners easily by hovering and clicking the icon (Shortcut: s) Please avoid joining or overlapping buildings unless necessary.